 ‘Marx’s view: (a) originally man artistically shapes the construction of his objects, expressing his power to master humanly the material world, (b) At length his object’s structure (inherent measure, proportion) can become the pivotal purpose of the artistic process; to this stage, in which a predominant functionalism is departed from, is linked the emergence of a practical aesthetic contemplation, (c) Responsiveness to certain properties – such as colour, sound, and shape – appears when the aesthetic sense has become highly conscious, definite, and relatively autonomous.
 It is the final step of the rudimentary process in which art and its subjective components devolve from mankind’s labour‘.
 (Morawski.
 1970: 305).

-Marx sees all human development in the light of social, economic and political context:
+Of course, Marx sees all human development in the light of social, economic and political context:

 ‘The continual dynamic flux and change in aesthetics and the arts derive chiefly from the rise and decline of the always complex ideological outlooks which, in the final analysis, are conditioned by the general contradictions and evolution of class society‘.
 (1970: 303).